Skip to content

 Inside the database backup, you can browse its configuration, schema, and table data.

-Afi indexes virtual machine and database configuration, allowing to easily locate backed up resources matching the certain criteria (tag, IP address, etc.) via global search.
+Afi indexes virtual machine and database configuration, allowing you to easily locate backed up resources matching certain criteria (tag, IP address, etc.) via global search.

 Export

-Afi allows to export configuration and data for backed up Azure virtual machines and databases locally:
+Afi allows you to export configuration and data for backed up Azure virtual machines and databases locally:

 Data restore